College of Nursing Self-Guided Tour

 -

-In our kitchen, interactive sessions aimed at promoting everyday wellness to maintain a good quality life are held.
-Students, staff and faculty collaborate with experts to learn strategies for healthy eating and how to incorporate these healthy habits.
+This kitchen hosts interactive sessions promoting everyday wellness and healthy living.
+Students, faculty and staff collaborate with experts to learn strategies for nutritious eating and building healthy habits.

 *Technology Learning Complex: The TLC in Newton Hall hosts numerous clinical simulations for nursing students.
 Utilizing advanced patient simulators and trained actors, students engage in lifelike scenarios covering a range of medical conditions, from respiratory failure to postpartum hemorrhage.
 These simulations offer invaluable practice opportunities, fostering critical thinking and patient interaction skills in a controlled educational setting.
 Classrooms marked with a * are part of the TLC.